zuozhenggh/learning-library/solutions-library/ocvs/provision-ocvs/provision-ocvs.md

     ![](./images/100_30.png " ")

-10. Here you will need to enter the credential available on the SDDC's OCI console page.
+10. Here you will need to enter the credentials available on the SDDC's OCI console page.
 Go to the SDDC's console page and copy the **vCenter Username** and **vCenter Initial Password**.

     ![](./images/100_31.png " ")

-**Note**: You will also get the NSX login information here.
+**Note**: You will also find the NSX login information here.

 11. You should now be able to access the vCenter.
 From here you can manage the VMware environment.

     ![](./images/100_33.png " ")

-12. If you look at the panel on the left, you should be able to see the backend hosts that we used to provision our environment.
+12. If you look at the panel on the left, you should be able to see the backend hosts used for the environment.

     ![](./images/100_34.png " ")